After the Wind

 "Righ'" he finally began as he stopped too-ing and fro-ing before Buffy, "see... the thing is..."
 Hagrid awkwardly tried to begin again, fidgeting with his hands before finally blurting out, "Well, there's a good chance I'm goin' ter be gettin' the sack any day now."

 "Why?
 What reason could Umbridge..."
-Buffy trailed off as she remembered the High Inquisitor's reaction to Hagrids return, brought into a new light having seen for herself the woman's dislike of Werewolves and Centaurs, her distrust of anything not wholly human.
+Buffy trailed off as she remembered the High Inquisitor's reaction to Hagrid's return.
+It had been brought into a new light after seen for herself the woman's dislike of werewolves and centaurs, her distrust of anything not wholly human, and the gleeful way Umbridge used the law against the creatures she hated.
 She looked up at the towering man, his figure might be diminutive in comparison to the giant sleeping nearby, but there was no doubt the two shared some common heritage.
-The rumours of him being a half-giant were true, and that alone without the questions about his teaching which seemed to routinely circle about the Ravenclaw common room, or the frequent and vicious injuries he received at the hands of the giant, would have caused her to seek his removal.
+The rumours of him being a half-giant were true, and that alone might have caused Umbridge to seek his removal.
+Perhaps she would have done so even without the questions about his teaching which seemed to routinely circle about the Ravenclaw common room, or the frequent and vicious injuries he received at the hands of the giant, which added valid reasons behind which the bigotry could be hidden.

 "Tha' woman n’ver liked me" Hagrid replied, confirming Buffy's suspicions, "an’ she needs to do somethin'. 'specially since th' twins went." he shrugged, "It doesn' help tha' she thinks I put a Niffler in her office today."